Norfolk Screen acknowledges the endorsement and support of our partners, friends and sponsors to date:

 Funded by industry contributions to the Skills Funds and with National Lottery funds awarded by the BFI as part of its Future Film Skills strategy to help people get into the industry and progress within it.

 Norfolk County Council are joining with the LEP and district authorities to fund primary research into the current state of the Norfolk film sector.
-We recognise that in the UK the film and television production industry supports more than 180,000 jobs and contributes more than £12 billion to the economy annually.
-Spend on film and high end television production in 2019 reached £3.6 billion.
+In the UK, the film and television production industry supports more than 180,000 jobs and contributes more than £12 billion to the economy annually.
+Spend on film and high-end television production in 2019 reached £3.6 billion.
 Norfolk’s local authorities and the New Anglia Enterprise Partnership are keen to learn from the sector itself how we might better support an increase in film and associated activity within Norfolk, with all the economic benefits such activity would bring.
 We salute Norfolk Screen and our wider Norfolk film sector for the work they are doing to encourage this sector’s growth.

 BAFTA & BIFA Qualifying short film festival which is internationally renowned for showcasing the best short films and industry events in the East of England.